 The Organiser must provide the services of interpreters between English and the local language.
 The interpreters should know the technical terms used in sport parachuting in both languages.

 4.3.8 Viewing equipment

-When video equipment is used for judging, monitors must be provided for teams and coaches and public to view the jumps.
+When video equipment is used for judging, monitors must be provided for teams and coaches and public to view the jumps or performances.
+This does not apply for CP.